-- Distinctive Markings: Males have zebra-striped back, red hood and nape, reddish tinge on belly.
-Females are identical, but only have a red nape.
+Distinctive Markings: Zebra-striped back, red nape and a reddish tinge on belly.
+The male also has a red crown.

-- Habitat: Wooded areas; visits yards and gardens with trees and shrubs.
+Habitat: Wooded areas, residential areas with trees and shrubs.

-- Backyard Favorites: Birdseed and beef suet at garden feeders; may drink sugar water.
+Backyard Favorites: Birdseed and suet; may also drink sugar water.

 Listen to the Red-Bellied Woodpecker’s song and learn where to spot them!

 Bird songs provided by the Cornell Lab of Ornithology.